JGCRI/gcam-doc/emissions.md

 ### Fluorinated Gases

-Fluorinated gas emissions are linked either to the industrial sector as a whole (e.g., semiconductor-related F-gas emissions are driven by growth in the "industry" sector), or population and GDP (e.g., fire extinguishers).
+Most fluorinated gas emissions are linked either to the industrial sector as a whole (e.g., semiconductor-related F-gas emissions are driven by growth in the "industry" sector), or population and GDP (e.g., fire extinguishers).
 As those drivers change, emissions will change.
 Additionally, we include abatement options based on EPA MAC curves.

-For HFC134a from cooling (e.g., air conditioners), we make additional exogenous adjustments to emissions factors in future periods in developing regions to reflect their continued transition from CFCs to HFCs.
+SF<sub>6</sub> emissions from electric transformers scale with electricity consumption.
+HFC134a from cooling (e.g., air conditioners) scale with air conditioner electricity consumption.
+For these emissions we also make additional exogenous adjustments to emissions factors in future periods in developing regions to reflect their continued transition from CFCs to HFCs.

 ## <a name="air-pollutant-emissions">Air Pollutant Emissions</a>